tsduck/tsduck/README.md

 [TSDuck](https://tsduck.github.io/) is an extensible toolkit for MPEG/DVB transport streams.

-TSDuck is ideally used in digital television systems for test, monitoring, integration debug, lab, demo and more.
+TSDuck is used in digital television systems for test, monitoring, integration debug, lab or demo.

 In practice, TSDuck can be used for: